bencodezen/bencodezen/src/blog/the-one-where-i-accidentally-ended-up-on-a-podcast.md

 ## Prologue

 I had just finished being a guest on my first podcast ever: [My JavaScript Story #082](https://devchat.tv/my-javascript-story/mjs-082-benjamin-hong/).
 My nerves were pretty shot and my voice was still shaking even after I got off the call.
-And even though part of me was utterly terrified that the episode was going to be terrible, it was exhilirating to be able to check that off my dev bucket list.
+And even though part of me was utterly terrified that the episode was going to be terrible, it was exhilarating to be able to check that off my dev bucket list.

 - :white_check_mark: Be a guest on a dev podcast
 - :white_large_square: Create a repo that earns over 1,000 stars